the History of Jews in Sicily: from the fall of jerusalem to THE present

 Hebrew Bible.

-Conclusion: Preserving the Legacy of Sicilian Jews
+Conclusion: Preserving the Legacy of Jews in Sicily

 The history of the Jews in Sicily is a testament to the resilience and creativity of the people.